Unity-Technologies/NotificationsSamples/README.md

-# NotificationsSamples
+# Mobile Notifications Samples & Wrapper
-This sample Unity projet demonstrate how to use the Unity Mobile Notifications API in real-world use cases, including a simple cross platform wrapper to show how to use the APIs.
+This Unity projet demonstrate how to use the [Unity Mobile Notifications API](https://docs.unity3d.com/Packages/com.unity.mobile.notifications@1.0/manual/index.html) in real-world use cases, including a simple cross platform wrapper to show how to use the APIs.

-# Game Notifications Manager
+## Overview: the Game Notifications Manager

 The primary component of the wrapper is the Game Notifications Manager.
 It is the interface through which you can schedule cross-platform local notifications.